-- Adolescents are defined by the World Health Organisation (WHO) as young people between the ages 10 and 19 years of age.
+- Adolescence is the transitional period of growth and development between puberty and adulthood, defined by the World Health Organization as between 10 and 19 years of age

 - Key elements of working effectively with adolescents in the transition to adulthood include:

-- seeing them on their own, separate from their parents/carers, for part of the consultation, and
+- seeing them on their own, separate from their parents, for part of the consultation, and

 Prevalence of asthma in adolescents

-- Clinicians seeing adolescents with any cardiorespiratory symptoms should consider asking about symptoms of asthma
+[✓] Clinicians seeing adolescents with any cardiorespiratory symptoms should ask about symptoms of asthma.

 Diagnosis and assessment